HussainAther/scrape/src/README.md

 * `lxmltest.py` : Use the Lxml Python wrapper parsing library for parsing HTML.
     - Usage: `python lxmltest.py`
     - Requirements: lxml.

+* `mongocache.py` : Use MongoDB to implement a cache system for scraping.
+    - Usage: `python mongocache.py`
+    - Requirements: pymongo (with `pip install pymongo` or `sudo pip install pymongo).

 * `regex.py` : Use regular expressions to search through the HTML of a webpage from a list of URLs and a specific classtag given.
     - Usage: `python regex.py urlfile classtag`